jasonankeodendaal/JSTYP.ME/README.md

 This guide is in three parts.
 You will have two terminal windows running on your main computer by the end.

+### How Cloud Sync Works
+With this setup, your main PC runs a small, private server.
+All your data (products, brands, settings) is saved to a `data.json` file on this server, not just in the browser.

+-   **Push to Cloud:** When you make changes on your admin device with "Auto-Sync" enabled, the app automatically sends the updated data to your server.
+-   **Pull from Cloud:** All other connected kiosks automatically check the server every few seconds for updates and download them.

+This provides live, seamless updates across all your devices without needing to manually back up or transfer files.
+The "Download Backup File" feature is **only for the single offline kiosk mode.**

 ### Part 1: Start Your Central Server (On Your Main PC)

 This turns your main PC into the central "brain" for all your kiosks.